 Let me also make this perfectly clear: If you vote for statehood and statehood is not attained until many years into the future, Guam will remain where we are now (status quo) and it will still be in a position to seek further improvements in our relationship with the federal government.
 Our final or ultimate goal is to be a state like our Pacific neighbor -- Hawaii -- attained four decades ago.

-And if you feel that we are not yet ready to take this giant step and prefer the status quo or other improved status with the U.S., a vote for statehood will ensure that there's an opportunity to pursue that preference.
-If you decide not to come out and vote or if you cast a blank ballot, you are giving independence or free association the opportunity to dictate the political future of Guam.
+And if you feel that we are not yet ready to take this giant step and prefer the status quo or another improved status with the U.S., a vote for statehood will ensure that there's an opportunity to pursue that preference.
+If you decide not to come out and vote or if you cast a blank ballot, you are giving Independence or Free Association the opportunity to dictate the political future of Guam.

 Attaining statehood for Guam will require the full support and commitment of our leaders and the people, and it's not going to be easy nor will it occur immediately.
 It will take time and dedicated efforts to convince Congress to admit Guam as a state.
 No doubt, it will be difficult but certainly very possible to achieve.